kevnk/feedbackflow/README.md

 2. Check if the native messaging host is installed correctly
 3. Look for errors in the Chrome extension's background page (inspect the extension)
-4. Check the error log in the `.feedbackloop` directory in your home folder
+4. Check the error log in the `.feedbackflow` directory in your home folder

 ### Native Messaging Issues